Best Things To Do on Route 66 in Tulsa, OK

 Meet space cowboy Buck Atom, a 21-foot fiberglass statue that’s sure to get your attention.
 This “muffler man” brings nostalgia for these roadside giants along old Route 66.
 Instead of a car part, Buck holds a gleaming rocket ship.
 He stands outside a 1950s gas station that’s now a Route 66 souvenir shop owned by retail entrepreneur Mary Beth Babcock whose father inspired this statue.

-The new girl on the block is Stella Atom, a cosmic cowgirl designed after Babcock’s mother, who arrived in June 2024.
-She stands 19 feet tall with a Route 66 shield for a belt buckle.
+Joining Buck is Stella Atom, a cosmic cowgirl designed after Babcock’s mother who stands 19’ tall with a Route 66 shield for a belt buckle.
 Buck and Stella are essential photo ops.

-Next door, Decopolis 66 is hard to describe.
-Expect a mini city with Tulsa-themed souvenirs, gifts, dinosaurs, postcards, dairy bar and Art Deco “museum”.
+Next door, Decopolis 66 has Tulsa souvenirs, gifts, dinosaurs, postcards, and Art Deco mini-museum.

 Buck’s on 66: 1347 E 11th St | buckatomson66.com